GLOBAL MARKETS-Asian stocks bounce off 2-month low as bonds, China markets steady | Business

 Yet, many market investors remained on edge, with the next tests of investor appetite for government debt due later this week in the form of 10-year and 30-year auctions.
 "Although the bond market has steadied a bit, pressures will remain," said Naokazu Koshimizu, senior rates strategist at Nomura Securities.

 "It has priced in future normalisation of the Fed's monetary policy, the Fed's policy becoming eventually neutral.
 But it has not yet priced in the chance of its policy becoming tighter."
-Some investors see a real risk of an overheated U.S. economy and higher inflation on the back of planned spending by the Biden administration, including a $1.9 trillion stimulus and an even bigger initiative on infrastructure.
+Some investors see a real risk of an overheated U.S. economy and higher inflation on the back of planned spending by U.S. President Joe Biden's administration, including a $1.9 trillion stimulus and an even bigger initiative on infrastructure.

-On Wall Street, each of the major averages closed higher, led by a gain of nearly 4% in the Nasdaq, giving the tech-heavy index its best day since Nov.
-4. The index has been highly susceptible to climbing rates, and Monday's retreat left it down more than 10% from its Feb.
-12 close, confirming what is widely considered to be a correction.

-"Today the 10-year is down a bit, and that takes pressure off valuations, so tech is performing well.
-The market is just about getting comfortable at this level of rates," said Kristina Hooper, chief global market strategist at Invesco in New York.
+U.S. consumer price data due at 1330 GMT is expected to show a slight acceleration in the overall inflation in February, with analysts expecting further gains in coming months due to base effects from a severe economic downturn in early 2020.
 The speedier rollout of COVID-19 vaccines in some countries and the planned U.S. stimulus package helped underpin a brighter global economic outlook, the Organisation for Economic Cooperation and Development said, as it raised its 2021 growth forecast.

+Some investors worry loose monetary policy could unleash inflation, though Federal Reserve Chair Jerome Powell has so far pledged to keep low interest rates and maintain its monthly bond purchase of $120 billion.
+In foreign exchange markets, the dollar was supported by expectations of faster U.S. economic recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)